 The HIV/AIDS Cancer Match Study is the largest study of cancer in HIV-infected people.
 The National Cancer Institute uses these study data to determine the spectrum of cancers that occur in HIV-infected people.
 The risk of cancer in HIV-infected people is compared with that in the general population to determine which cancers arise more frequently than expected.
 Investigators compare different groups of HIV-infected people, to determine whether certain individuals are at especially high risk of cancer.
 Through frequent updates of the data, investigators also monitor changing trends in cancer risk over time.

-HIV-infected people also have an elevated risk of certain other cancers, which is partly due to weakened immunity and partly due to the frequent presence of other cancer-causing viruses or exposures to tobacco and alcohol.
+People living with HIV also have an elevated risk of certain other cancers, which is partly due to weakened immunity and partly due to the frequent presence of other cancer-causing viruses or exposures to tobacco and alcohol.
 Specifically, the other major cancers where HIV-infected people have a high risk include lung cancer (caused by tobacco), anal cancer (caused by human papillomavirus), liver cancer (caused by hepatitis B and C viruses, and alcohol abuse), and Hodgkin lymphoma (caused by Epstein Barr virus).